DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 2. sign in
 3. add a project, name it

-4. on the left-hand-side navigator, click "Database"
+4. Visit [Firestore](https://firebase.google.com/products/firestore/) and click "visit console"

+5. select your new project.

+6. In the left-hand side navigator, select "Database".
-5. In the Database section, click "Cloud Firestore Beta."
+   In the upper banner, select "Cloud Firestore."
    This also creates a service account and enables the API in the Cloud API Manager.

-6. Start in locked mode

-7. in a new tab, go to the [GCP Console](https://pantheon.corp.google.com/)
+7. in a new tab, go to the [GCP Console](https://console.cloud.google.com/)

 8. select the Firebase project you just created